marksherriff/cs3240-s24-website/project.md

 __Goal:__ The Software Architect takes the lead in guiding the team through the requirements change.

 __Requirements:__ At the beginning of Sprint 5, the staff will introduce a requirements change to the project.
 The Software Architect is responsible for leading the team through this change and documenting the needed architectural changes to handle the update.

-More information on the specific requirements of this Sprint will be posted when the Sprint begins.
+The requirements change can be seen above in the Site Admin section of the Base Requirements.
+They are also repeated below:

+- __Deprecated Requirement:__ ~~A site admin user can mark a submission as having been reviewed, which will be indicated to common users in their list of submissions.
+Anonymous users receive no notifications, but the site admin user can still see that the submission has been reviewed.~~
+- __Changed Requirement:__ An incoming submission to the system from a user is initially marked as "New."
+When a site admin first views the submission, the submission's status should change from "New" to "In Progress."
+If the submission came from a user with an account, they can see the changed status of their submission.
+Anonymous users receive no notifications, but the site admin user can still see that the submission has been reviewed.
+- __New Requirement:__ When a site admin completes their action on the submission, they can set the status to "Resolved."
+Also, the system shall allow the admin to submit text notes explaining what the resulting action of the submission was.
+If the submission came from a user with an account, they can see the changed status of their submission and can read the explanation text from the site admin.
+Anonymous users receive no notifications, but the site admin user can still see that the submission has been resolved.

 __Team Evals:__ At the end of Sprints 2-6 and at the end of the semester, you will need to fill out an evaluation for _each member_ of your team!
 You can find the evaluation form here: [Student Team Sprint Evaluations]({{ site.data.externallinks.sprint_team_evaluations }}).
 Students who do not fully participate in the team evaluation process will be penalized on their final Team and Staff Evaluation score.